akheron/jansson/doc/apiref.rst

 returning (existing) JSON values do not normally increase the reference count.
 These functions are said to return a **borrowed reference**.
-So, if the user will hold a reference to a value returned as a borrowed reference, he must call :cfunc:`json_incref`.
-As soon as the value is no longer needed, :cfunc:`json_decref` should be called to release the reference.
+So, if the user will hold a reference to a value returned as a borrowed reference, he must call :func:`json_incref`.
+As soon as the value is no longer needed, :func:`json_decref` should be called to release the reference.

 Normally, all functions accepting a JSON value as an argument will manage the reference, i.e. increase and decrease the reference count as needed.
-However, some functions **steal** the reference, i.e. they have the same result as if the user called :cfunc:`json_decref()` on the argument right after calling the function.
+However, some functions **steal** the reference, i.e. they have the same result as if the user called :func:`json_decref()` on the argument right after calling the function.
 These functions are suffixed with ``_new`` or have ``_new_`` somewhere in their name.